How Southgates Courage And Communication Transformed England - UrduPoint

 That moral stance will be under the spotlight in the coming year, given the concerns raised by human rights groups over the staging of the World Cup in Qatar.

 "We will take the time to educate ourselves," Southgate said after sealing qualification last week.
-"If we feel that there are areas that we can highlight and help, then clearly we've always tried to do that, and we would do that." - Tactical flexibility - Southgate's tactical nous has consistently been questioned, but he has shown a willingness to adapt to what is required to win.
+"If we feel that there are areas that we can highlight and help, then clearly we've always tried to do that, and we would do that."
+Southgate's tactical nous has consistently been questioned, but he has shown a willingness to adapt to what is required to win.

 In Russia three years ago, the switch to a back five protected an inexperienced goalkeeper and defence.